-Guideline 24: The use of same wall plane or cornice height on a proposed addition to a contributing or historic building is not recommended.
+Guideline 25: The use of same wall plane or cornice height on a proposed addition to a contributing or historic building is prohibited.

-Guideline 25: Additions to non-historic and non- contributing buildings shall respect existing patterns and setbacks found in adjacent buildings.
-New additions on nonhistoric and non-contributing structures that overshadow or diminish the historic character of contributing adjacent buildings is prohibited.
+Guideline 26: Additions to non-historic and non- contributing buildings shall respect existing patterns and setbacks found in adjacent buildings.
+New additions on non-historic and non-contributing structures that overshadow or diminish the historic character of a contributing building is prohibited.

 Materials, Textures and Colors - These three principles contribute to the building's character, appearance and visual perception.
-Typically, materials, textures and colors for a new proposed addition should match or complement those found in the existing building as well as adjacent structures.
-New materials, textures, and colors do not necessarily need to be the same as the existing, but shall be harmonious.
+Typically materials, textures and colors for a new proposed addition should match or complement those found in the existing building as well as adjacent structures.
+New materials, textures and colors do not necessarily need to be the same as the existing, but shall be harmonious.

-Guideline 26: New materials, textures, and colors for new proposed additions that stand out from a contributing building or its neighbors are prohibited.
+Guideline 27: New materials, textures and colors for new proposed additions that stand out from a contributing building or its neighbors are prohibited.
 If a new addition for a non-contributing structure proposes materials, textures and colors different from the main building, all these elements need to be harmonious and similar to the ones found within the adjacent urban context.

-Guideline 27: Changing historically used materials and textures on contributing buildings in order to match a proposed addition is prohibited.
+Guideline 28: Changing historically used materials and textures on contributing buildings in order to match a new proposed addition is prohibited.

-Guideline 28: The use of materials in new additions that are incompatible with materials found in the existing building, or that can create chemical reaction or decay to the historic fabric is prohibited.
+Guideline 29: The use of materials in new additions that are incompatible with materials found in the existing building, or that can create chemical reaction or decay to the historic fabric is prohibited.

-Reversibility or Removability - This principle is one of the most challenging design elements on an addition; the removal and destruction of historic elements of a building, including structural components that are not visually exposed to the exterior are irreversible.
+Removability - This principle is one of the most challenging design elements on an addition; the removal and destruction of historic elements of a building, including structural components that are not visually exposed to the exterior is irreversible.
 Once a historic component is lost, it may be duplicated, but its value in terms of uniqueness, craftsmanship, or age is gone forever.
-Reversibility or removability relates to how to limit the impact of an addition on a historic building so that the original structure is not compromised if a new addition is demolished or removed in the future.
-This action will protect the integrity of the resource.
+Removability relates to how to limit the impact of an addition on a historic building so that the original structure is not compromised if a new addition is demolished or removed in the future.
+The less alterations a building suffers through times the more integrity is preserved.

-It is important to understand that many historic buildings had undergone through rehabilitation or maintenance process, where original historic fabric may have been replaced.
-Usually finishes like siding, or roofing may not be the original materials, but the wall size, location and roofline, as well as their structural components, are still original to the building.
+Guideline 30: The destruction and demolition of original elements of the building in order to accommodate an addition must be minimal.
+Usually finishes like siding, or roofing material may not be the original ones, but the wall size and location and roofline as well as their structural components are still original to the building.